Understanding Indirect R&D Activities for R&D Tax Credits

 Direct and Indirect Activities: What’s the Difference?

-Direct activities, or core R&D activities, are directly linked to the R&D project.
-These activities are typically carried out by scientists, researchers, engineers, and technicians directly involved in designing and developing new products or processes.
+Direct activities, or core R&D activities, are wholly linked to the R&D project’s goals.
+These activities are typically carried out by scientists, researchers, engineers, and technicians involved in designing and developing new products or processes.
+They are required to actually carry out the scientific or technological goals of the project.

-On the other hand, indirect activities support core R&D activities but are not directly linked to the R&D project itself.
-Administrative staff and support teams typically carry out these activities, including tasks such as data analysis, project management, and purchasing materials and equipment.
-While indirect activities may not always be eligible for R&D tax credits, certain indirect activities can qualify for relief under the R&D tax credit scheme.
-More on this later.
+On the other hand, indirect activities support core R&D activities but are not directly linked to the R&D itself.
+Administrative staff and support teams typically carry out these activities.
+Though many business activities are indirectly necessary for R&D (e.g., payroll or building maintenance), only some are “qualifying indirect activities”.

 1. Scientific and Technical Information Services